Jewellery: Modern

 Artisan jewellery continues to grow as both a hobby and a profession.
 With more than 17 United States periodicals about beading alone, resources, accessibility, and a low initial cost of entry continues to expand production of hand-made adornments.
-Some fine examples of artisan jewellery can be seen at The Metropolitan Museum of Art in New York City.
+Some typical examples of artisan jewellery can be seen at The Metropolitan Museum of Art in New York City.
 The increase in numbers of students choosing to study jewellery design and production in Australia has grown in the past 20 years, and Australia now has a thriving contemporary jewellery community.
 Many of these jewellers have embraced modern materials and techniques, as well as incorporating traditional workmanship.

 More expansive use of metal to adorn the wearer, where the piece is larger and more elaborate than what would normally be considered jewellery, has come to be referred to by designers and fashion writers as metal couture.